theNailz/mqtt-motion-detection/docs/README.md

 The complete flow should look something like this:

 ![Node red flow for MQTT Domoticz motion sensor](node-red-flow.png)

+## Step 5: Configure Domoticz Events for state changes

+You can now create Events based on the status of the variable you made in step 3.
+Combine the variable with the Sun status to create motion triggered night lights!

 # To Do / Ideas